 I felt it was important to include the photo below to show the consistency of the final Baked Quinoa Casserole mixture before it’s topped with cheese and baked.
 Notice that it is wet, but not soupy.

-Before putting the dish in the oven, top it with a generous serving of Tillamook Farmstyle Cut Sharp Cheddar Shredded Cheese.
+Before putting the dish in the oven, top it with a generous serving of cheddar cheese.
 The cheesy layer at the top is my favorite part of this Baked Quinoa Casserole recipe.

-Now it’s time to toss that skillet of goodness into the oven and bake it up real nice!
+Now it’s time to toss that skillet of goodness into the oven and bake t.
 Since everything is already pre-cooked on the stovetop, the goal of baking here is to warm the dish all the way through and melt the cheese on top.

 YAY!
 It’s finally time to EAT!
 Once the cheese is melted, remove the Baked Quinoa Casserole from the oven (be careful, it’s heavy), and let it cool for about 5 minutes or serve it right away.